Logo

 2. Can I Own Bitcoin or Any Other Cryptocurrencies in Egypt?

-Holding is not expressly criminalized, but using, selling, trading, or promoting crypto is illegal and risky.
+Holding is not expressly criminalized, but using, selling, trading, or promoting crypto is illegal and carries risk.

 3. Is Crypto Income or Gain in Egypt Taxable?

-No dedicated tax rules apply because crypto activity is unlawful.
+No dedicated tax rules apply because crypto activity is unlawful under Egypt’s framework.

 4. Is Binance Crypto Exchange Legal in Egypt?

-No. Platforms such as Binance are unlicensed by Egyptian authorities, and using them for trading remains unauthorized.
-Access is not guaranteed and may be restricted, and Egyptians who trade on Binance can face the same legal exposure as with any other prohibited crypto activity.
+No. Platforms such as Binance are not licensed by Egyptian authorities, and using them for trading is unauthorized.
+Access is not guaranteed and may be restricted by service providers.
+Egyptians who trade on Binance can face legal exposure consistent with other prohibited crypto activity.

 5. If I Use Crypto in Egypt, What Will Be the Consequences?